Alwynblake/list-taker/README.md

 * [DNS] (https://www.listtaker.site/)

 #### User Stories
-1. As a developer of this app, I want ot allow the end-user to utilize a simple task-management tool.
+1. As a developer of this app I want to allow the end-user to utilize a simple task-management tool.

 #### About list-taker